pulsarf/waterfall/README.md

 High level deep packet inspection bypass utility with multiple strategies that can be used together.

-This project uses SOCKS5 Proxy to capture packets, but it's not a huge problem, since in Rust you can save TcpSream as raw socket or file descriptor.
+This project uses SOCKS5 Proxy to capture packets, but it's not a huge problem, since in Rust you can save TcpStream as raw socket or file descriptor.

 ## Introduction

-Blocking websites by IP address had became a bad practice over time.
-Such limitations can cause non-related websites to be blocked too.
-As attempts to block telegram in far tike ago showed that blocking websites by IP can lead to consequences and is ineffective — Deep packet inspection had been brought into the work.
+Blocking websites by IP address had became a bad practice over time, since such limitations can cause non-related websites to be blocked too.
+Deep packet inspection is an obvious solution to that issue, it can be bypassed easier than IP blocking, but it requires creating VPNs that mask the traffic.

+Serverless DPI bypasses allow to don't use VPNs.

-Nowadays, ISPs put devices to complain with the censorship laws in many countries, filter malicious traffic and prevent potential online threats.
-This tool helps to bypass one of these deep packet inspection usages - Censorship
+This tool helps to bypass censorship caused by deep packet inspection.

 > Important information will come!
 > If you don’t read it, you will likely seek for configurations done by other people.